ayushkushwaha240/SEM-7---Deep-learning-project/README.md

 # SEM-7---Deep-learning-project
-# This is repo is of Team 20
+# This repo belongs to Team 20